 I am fully licensed in the States of Florida (where I live) and Maine (telehealth-only).
-If you (or I) are visiting/traveling in any other state, I am not permitted to practice in that state, and that includes Telehealth.
-If you will be staying for an extended period of time, I can contact the state board and request permission to see you.
+If you are visiting/traveling in any other state, I am not permitted to practice in that state, and that includes Telehealth.
+If you are staying for an extended period of time, I can contact the state board and request permission to see you.
 This process may take several weeks to initiate.
-There is a Counseling Compact bill that is in progress that will allow for a much easier process, but it has not been passed.
+There is a Counseling Compact bill that is in progress that will allow for a much easier process, but it has not been passed or implemented.

 Can I contact you on social media?

 Social media is not HIPAA-secure and cannot be used for correspondence.
 You are welcome to follow me there, but if you like/comment, others will see and your identity as a client could be compromised.
-I will not respond to any likes, comments, or shares.
+I will not respond to any likes, comments, or shares for this reason.

 Who do I talk to if I have an emergency?

-Often, when a person is in the beginning of treatment, they will have many urgent concerns.
-If you are facing a life-threatening emergency, such as detoxing from substances or threatening harm to yourself or someone else or your behaviors have become unmanageable (such as decompensation, losing touch with reality, etc.), please go directly to the emergency room.
-If your situation is less severe, you can call 9-8-8 (the new suicide hotline number), or 2-1-1 for local resources.
-During our telehealth (video) intake process, if you are having thoughts of hurting yourself or someone else, I may call for a wellness check (if needed, and with your full consent and knowledge) because I want you to be safe.
+Often, when a person is in the beginning stages of treatment, they will have many urgent concerns.
+If you are facing a life-threatening emergency, such as detoxing from substances or threatening harm to yourself or someone else or your behaviors have become unmanageable (such as decompensation, losing touch with reality, etc.), please go directly to the emergency room or call 911.
+If your situation is less severe, you can call 9-8-8 (the new crisis hotline number), or 2-1-1 for local resources.
+During our telehealth (video) intake process, if you are having thoughts of hurting yourself or someone else, I may call for a wellness check (if needed, and with your consent and knowledge) because I want you to be safe.
 We may also do a safety plan which is a plan and contract to keep you safe when you begin to have these thoughts.

 Do therapists prescribe medication?